smlsvnssn/ouml/README.md

 #### ö.randomNormal( mean? = 0, sigma? = 1 ) → Number

-Returns random number from reasonably approximated normal distribution, centered around `mean`, with <a href=https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule target=_blank>more or less 68.2% of the sample set</a> within ± `sigma`.
+Returns random number from reasonably approximated normal distribution, centered around `mean`, with [more or less 68.2% of the sample set](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule){:target="\_blank"} within ± `sigma`.
 Values max out at a bit above ± 3 `sigma`, with extreme outliers up to about ± 4 `sigma`.
-There are <a href=https://observablehq.com/@d3/d3-random#normal target=_blank>more mathematically accurate methods</a> to do this, but this method is fast, and good enough for most people.
+There are [more mathematically accurate methods](https://observablehq.com/@d3/d3-random#normal){:target="\_blank"} to do this, but this method is fast, and good enough for most people.
 Use it for fun and visuals, not for statistical analysis 🤓.

 #### ö.round( n, precision? = 0 ) → Number